ManlyMarco/QuickAccessBox/README.md

 You can support development of this plugin (and many other) on the [patreon page](https://www.patreon.com/ManlyMarco).

 ## Installation
 1. Make sure your game is updated and has at least [BepInEx v4.1](https://github.com/BepInEx/BepInEx), [BepisPlugins r11.2.1](https://github.com/bbepis/BepisPlugins) and [KKAPI v1.3.8](https://github.com/ManlyMarco/KKAPI) installed.
-2.To get proper translations for the items, get the latest [bbepis/KoikatsuTranslation ](https://github.com/bbepis/KoikatsuTranslation) (was included since HF Patch v2.6) and [DeathWeasel1337/Koikatsu-Plugin-Translations](https://github.com/DeathWeasel1337/Koikatsu-Plugin-Translations).
+2. To get proper translations for the items, get the latest [bbepis/KoikatsuTranslation ](https://github.com/bbepis/KoikatsuTranslation) (was included since HF Patch v2.6) and [DeathWeasel1337/Koikatsu-Plugin-Translations](https://github.com/DeathWeasel1337/Koikatsu-Plugin-Translations).
 This is necessary to be able to search for the items in English.
 3. Install [XUnity.AutoTranslator](https://github.com/bbepis/XUnity.AutoTranslator) v3.7.0 or higher to fill in any missing translations.
 4. Download the latest release from [releases](/../../releases).